Not-TNB/4x4-tpr-solver-c/README.md

 and `CKOCIEMBA_SRCS`, add `-I 4x4-solver/ckociemba/include -I 4x4-solver/include`,
 and link with `-lm`.
 The `-flto -O3 -march=native` flags are recommended for performance.

+## TODO
+- Implement 4x4 supercube solving.
+- Make it so the cube returning to the default orientation (white top green front) is an optional parameter.
+- Further optimizations in solution lengths and solve times.